 Databricks maintains a number of proprietary tools that integrate and expand these technologies to add optimized performance and ease of use, such as the following:

-Unlike many enterprise database companies, Databricks does not force you to migrate your data into proprietary storage systems in order to use the platform.
-Instead, you configure a Databricks workspace by configuring secure integrations between the Databricks platform and your cloud account, and then Databricks deploys ephemeral compute clusters using cloud resources in your account to process and store data in object storage and other integrated services you control.
+Unlike many enterprise data companies, Databricks does not force you to migrate your data into proprietary storage systems to use the platform.
+Instead, you configure a Databricks workspace by configuring secure integrations between the Databricks platform and your cloud account, and then Databricks deploys compute clusters using cloud resources in your account to process and store data in object storage and other integrated services you control.

 Unity Catalog further extends this relationship, allowing you to manage permissions for accessing data using familiar SQL syntax from within Databricks.

-Databricks has deployed workspaces that meet the security and networking requirements of some of the world’s largest and most security-minded companies.
-Databricks makes it easy for new users to get started on the platform, and removes many of the burdens and concerns of working with cloud infrastructure from end users, but does not limit the customizations and control experienced data, operations, and security teams require.
+Databricks workspaces meet the security and networking requirements of some of the world’s largest and most security-minded companies.
+Databricks makes it easy for new users to get started on the platform.
+It removes many of the burdens and concerns of working with cloud infrastructure, without limiting the customizations and control experienced data, operations, and security teams require.

 Use cases on Databricks are as varied as the data processed on the platform and the many personas of employees that work with data as a core part of their job.
 The following use cases highlight how users throughout your organization can leverage Databricks to accomplish tasks essential to processing, storing, and analyzing the data that drives critical business functions and decisions.

-The data lakehouse combines strenghts of data warehouses and data lakes to accelerate, simplify, and unify enterprise data solutions.
-Data engineers, data scientists, analysts, and production systems can all leverage the data lakehouse as a single source of truth, allowing timely access to consistent data and reducing the complexities of building, maintaining, and syncing many distributed data systems.
+The data lakehouse combines the strengths of enterprise data warehouses and data lakes to accelerate, simplify, and unify enterprise data solutions.
+Data engineers, data scientists, analysts, and production systems can all use the data lakehouse as their single source of truth, allowing timely access to consistent data and reducing the complexities of building, maintaining, and syncing many distributed data systems.
 See What is the Databricks Lakehouse?.